Return home Return to previous page

 He began his archival career as Head of the Scientific Department of the Staatliches Filmarchiv der DDR (East German Film Archive), working under Herbert Volkmann, and took over as the archive's Director in 1969.
 He retained his post until 1991, when the Staatliches Filmarchiv der DDR became part of re-united Germany’s Bundesarchiv.
 In the 1970s he played a key role in the formulation of UNESCO’s Recommendation for the Safeguarding and Preservaton of the Moving Image (adoped on 27 October 1980).
 That achievement was awarded by a UNESCO Silver Medal presented to Klaue in 1987 — a very rare honour.
 Under his leadership, the Staatliches Filmarchiv der DDR also hosted the very first FIAF Summer School and four more thereafter.
 He was elected FIAF Honorary Member in 1992, and remained an active member of the FIAF community for many years after that.
 During the 2008 Congress in Paris, he moderated a Second Century Forum on the topic of African film archives, which led to the “Film Archives in Africa” project.

 Jahnke’s crew members?
 Nobody.
 He had no crew.
 He worked on this project entirely on his own.
 Jahnke decided to use the “London copy” of the movie as the basis for his tentative reconstruction.
-The “London copy,” he thought, was the copy negative at the BFI National Film Library in London, which in turn was derived from MoMA’s lavender, which in turn was derived from the shortened Ufa negative as it survived in 1936, which vanished seemingly sometime during WWII.
+The “London copy,” he thought, was the cropped copy negative at the BFI National Film Library in London, which in turn was derived from MoMA’s cropped lavender, which in turn was derived from the shortened Ufa negative as it survived in 1936, which vanished seemingly sometime during WWII.
 So, this “London copy” consisted entirely of the German takes, but with English titles as translated by MoMA.
-Jahnke improved this edition with a little extra footage he found elsewhere in the collection.
+Jahnke apparently found full-aperture (uncropped) material to substitute for the BFI’s edition.
+He improved the result with a little extra footage he found elsewhere in the collection.
 To fill gaps, he pulled material from the Paramount and the export editions.
 We should note that the Metropolis materials that the Staatliches received were entirely black and white; none of it was tinted.
 The result was about 1,000' longer than the usual prints.
 Jahnke left the titles in English, but reset them in Arial white-on-black.
 That must have been for the sake of consistency, since different sources had different typesetting.
 Though he made the font consistent, he did not make the wording conform to anything.
 Sometimes he used MoMA’s English titles, and sometimes Pollack’s English titles.
 That is why Mr. Masterman at the opening soon becomes Mr. Fredersen.
 The Staatliches must have hired a title house to make the titles, and different crews received different instructions.
 One crew set the titles for full-aperture, and a different crew set them for 1:1.66.
 That is why many of the titles are off-center to the right.
 While we’re at it, we might as well learn that the film lab was Arnold and Richter (ARRI), I assume an East German branch, and perhaps that was the title house too?

 In the vague hope of finding an image of Eckart Jahnke, I went to Google and found a different Ekkehard.
 Discovered that Johann Joseph Abert (20 September 1832 –1 April 1915), whom I had never heard of, wrote an opera called Ekkehard, which I had never heard of, which was inspired by the life of Ekkehard II, a monk/poet of the tenth century, whom I had never heard of, stationed at the Abbey of Saint Gall, which I had never heard of.
 Just ordered a CD of the opera.